Grievances

 For detailed information on the grievance process, visit the SARA Policy Manual

-The University of Texas System provides to its students and prospective students contact information for filing complaints with the Southern Association of Colleges and Schools Commission on Colleges, its accrediting agency, and with the appropriate state agency for handling complaints in the student’s instruction and/or residence state.
+The University of Texas System provides its students and prospective students contact information for filing complaints with the Southern Association of Colleges and Schools Commission on Colleges, its accrediting agency, and with the appropriate state agency for handling complaints in the student’s instruction and/or residence state.

 The Texas Higher Education Coordinating Board